 But of course, it’s not possible to predict behaviour.
 If it were, we’d live in a Minority Report society.

 All sorts of psychological experiments have been carried out to show that humans are not rational, though we do aim for rationality.
 I won’t summarise those here.
-We are irrational humans with unstable traits and little in the way of enduring character.
+Basically, we are irrational humans with unstable traits and little in the way of enduring character.
 Psychologists know that the best predictor of how a human will behave is not what sort of ‘character’ they have, but rather what sort of situation they are placed in.
-Obvious, right?
-But only when it’s pointed out.

 THE RULES OF CHARACTERISATION — AS DESCRIBED BY A SOCIOLOGIST